Statistical Inference and Power Analysis for Direct and Spillover Effects in Two-Stage Randomized Experiments: A General Methodology for Two-Stage Randomized Experiments

-\end{theorem} Proof is given in Appendix~\ref{app::samplesize-de}.
-To apply equation~\eqref{eqn::samplesize-de2}, one needs to specify $(p_a, q_a, n)$, based on the study design, and $(\rho,r,\sigma^2)$, based on prior knowledge or pilot studies.
+To apply Eqn.~\eqref{eqn::samplesize-de2}, one needs to specify $(p_a, q_a)$ based on the study design and $(\rho,r,\sigma^2,\bar{n})$ based on prior information (e.g., pilot studies).
+Because the sample size formula depends on the cluster sizes only through their harmonic mean, the formula can be applied regardless of whether the cluster sizes are given as fixed or random.
 Since $\rho$ is the correlation coefficient between potential outcomes under different treatment conditions, it is an unidentifiable parameter.
-Therefore, we provide a more conservative sample size formula in equation~\eqref{eqn::samplesize-de3} that does not involve $\rho$.
+Therefore, we provide a more conservative sample size formula in Eqn.~\eqref{eqn::samplesize-de3} that does not involve $\rho$.
 The condition $r\geq 1/(n+1)$ is easily satisfied so long as the cluster size is moderate or large.
-Under this condition, if $J$ satisfies equation~\eqref{eqn::samplesize-de3}, then it also satisfies equation~\eqref{eqn::samplesize-de2}.
+Under this condition, if $J$ satisfies Eqn.~\eqref{eqn::samplesize-de3}, then it also satisfies Eqn.~\eqref{eqn::samplesize-de2}.

 Next, we derive the sample size formula for the marginal direct effect under Assumption~\ref{asm::simplification}.
 Because the marginal direct effect is a scalar, we continue to use the alternative hypothesis considered above, i.e., $H_1: \MDE=\mu$.
-The following theorem gives the sample size formula. \begin{theorem}[Simplified Sample Size Formula for Marginal Direct Effect] \spacingset{1} Consider a statistical hypothesis test wtih level $\alpha$ where the null hypothesis is $H_0^{\text{mde}}: \MDE =0$ and the alternative hypothesis is $H_1^{\text{mde}}: \MDE=\mu$.
-We reject the null hypothesis if $T_{\text{mde}} > \chi^2_{1-\alpha}(1)$ where $T_{\text{mde}}$ is the test statistic defined in equation~\eqref{eqn::mde-teststat}.
+The following theorem gives the sample size formula. \begin{theorem}[Simplified Sample Size Formula for Marginal Direct Effect] Consider a statistical hypothesis test with level $\alpha$ where the null hypothesis is $H_0^{\text{mde}}: \MDE =0$ and the alternative hypothesis is $H_1^{\text{mde}}: \MDE=\mu$.
+We reject the null hypothesis if $T_{\text{mde}} > \chi^2_{1-\alpha}(1)$ where $T_{\text{mde}}$ is the test statistic defined in Eqn.~\eqref{eqn::mde-teststat}.
 Under Assumption~\ref{asm::simplification}, the number of clusters required for the test to have the statistical power of $1-\beta$ is given by,

 Moreover, if $r\geq 1/(n+1)$, then the number of clusters required is given by,